How to Learn English With Scary Movies

 There are so many types of horror films that make this genre rich and complex, from classic genre-defining movies to ridiculous horror satires.
 Take a look at few of the more notable genres below.

-Classic horror films – these tend to be based on literature or old folklore monsters.
+These tend to be based on literature or old folklore monsters.
 One of the most memorable movies is Mary Shelley's Frankenstein (1994) which is based on the horror novel of the same name.

-B-films – these have less of a budget than big studio films.
+These have less of a budget than big studio films.
 Perhaps one of the most entertaining examples of this genre is ABCs of Death (2012).
 This film was directed by 26 directors who were each assigned a letter of the alphabet and had to create a scary short film based on that letter.

-Slasher films – a slasher film typically involves a violent psychopath that stalks and murders people.
+A slasher film typically involves a violent psychopath that stalks and murders people.
 One of the most famous is Halloween (1978) which was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant.”

-Psychological thrillers – these can be way more terrifying than monster movies, but they often contain supernatural elements like ghosts and spirits.
+These can be way more terrifying than monster movies, but they often contain supernatural elements like ghosts and spirits.
 The Babadook (2014) is one-of-a-kind in using these elements to represent the destructive power of grief.

 Horror film vocabulary